JavaScript Dates Don’t Have to Be a Nightmare Anymore: Meet Temporal

 Switching to Temporal means changing how you think about dates and times:

-- Be clear.
+- Be specific.

 Your objects won't change out from under you. - Use time zones for anything users see.

-No more fiddling with milliseconds.
+No more fiddling with milliseconds and manual arithmetic.

 Want to Learn More?